In the cradle of coffee – Ethiopia

 - Traditionally, the fresh green coffee beans are washed by women, rubbed dry and then roasted in a flat metal tray on glowing charcoal and then ground with a mortar.

-- Then the coffee powder is put into the pot and boiled.
-Depending on the region spices such as cloves, a pinch of salt or milk are also boiled up.
+- Recipes of coffee in Ethiopia depend on region – sometimes spices such as cloves, cardamom, a pinch of salt or milk are also boiled up.

 - For this, freshly roasted grains, chickpeas or popcorn are served.